 Multiple Transformation Execution

-In OpenGL, as previously mentioned, transformations are added to the active transformation matrix that's on top of stack of transformation matrices.
+In OpenGL, as previously mentioned, transformations are added to the active transformation matrix that's on top of the stack of transformation matrices.

 This means that the transformations are executed in reverse order.
 For example:

 ######### First example ########## glTranslatef(-1,0,0) glRotatef(30,0,0,1) drawObject1() ################################## ######## Second Example ######### glRotatef(30,0,0,1) glTranslatef(-1,0,0) drawObject2() #################################

 In this example, Object1 is first rotated, then translated, and Object2 is first translated, and then rotated.
 The last two concepts won't be used in the implementation example, but will be practically used in the next article in the series.